 If you're new to push-ups you can start doing them by leaning into a kitchen counter.
 As you get stronger, go lower, using a desk or chair.
 Then you can move onto the floor, starting with your knees bent.
 For a challenge, put your feet on a stair, bench, or couch while keeping good form.

-Start by lying on your back with your feet flat on the floor and your head resting in your palms.
+Start by lying on your back with your feet flat on the floor and your head resting in the palm of one hand and the other hand reaching toward your knees.
 Press your lower back down.
 Contract your abdominal muscles (abs) and in one smooth move, raise your head, then your neck, shoulders, and upper back off the floor.
 Tuck in your chin slightly.
 Lower back down and repeat.